Hermann-web/blog/docs/blog/posts/code-practises/software-licences.md

 Whether you're a code wizard or just dipping your toes in tech, understanding these licenses is like decoding a secret language.
 Which one suits your project best?
 What's the deal when you borrow or tweak someone else's code?

-This markdown unravels the mystery, diving into the world of software licenses.
+This document unravels the mystery, diving into the world of software licenses.
 Discover their quirks, choose wisely between the MIT, Apache, or GPL licenses, and learn the ropes for handling borrowed or tweaked code.
 Get ready to crack the code of software licenses!

+!!! warning "Please note that the information provided here is for educational purposes only and should not be construed as legal advice."

 <!-- more -->